martkjoh/path_integral_notes/README.md

 # Lecture notes

-Lecture Notes from the course "Path integral methods in stochastic processes and field theory", held at Göttingen Universty and the Max Planck Insitute of Dynamics and Self-organization
+Lecture notes from the course "Path integral methods in stochastic processes and field theory", held at Göttingen University and the Max Planck Institute of Dynamics and Self-organization.